abdulqadoos12/Airflow-Spark/README.md

 ```

 If all is fine with the setup, i.e. the Spark job completed successfully, then move forward to scheduling the Spark job on Airflow.

+## Requirement.txt files (How to add missing libraries)
+We've included two essential files, namely "requirements_airflow.txt" and "requirements_spark.txt," within our setup.
+These files list the necessary Python libraries and Airflow providers required for seamless operation.
+If you find yourself needing additional libraries or specific Airflow providers that are not currently listed, the solution is straightforward.
+You just need to include the desired library or provider in the corresponding "requirements.txt" file.
+Afterward, you can proceed to build and execute the container.
+This approach ensures that your environment remains tailored to your evolving needs, all while maintaining the simplicity and efficiency of the process.